Available in Nexus Repository OSS and Nexus Repository Pro

 Often, you will want to remove snapshots from a snapshot repository to preserve storage space.
 This task supports this deletion for time stamped snapshots as created by Maven 3.x in a deployment repository.
 Note that configuring and running this job is not enough to reclaim disk space.
 You will also need to configure a scheduled job to empty the trash folder.
 Files are not deleted by the Remove Snapshots job.
 They are only moved into the trash folder.
 When you create a scheduled task to remove snapshots, you can specify the Repository/Group to affect as well as:

-- This configuration option allows you to specify a minimum number of snapshots to preserve per artifact.
-For example, if you configured this option with a value of 2, Nexus will always preserve at least two snapshot artifacts.
+- This configuration option allows you to specify a minimum number of snapshots to preserve per component.
+For example, if you configured this option with a value of 2, the repository manager will always preserve at least two snapshot components.
 A value of -1 indicates that all snapshots should be preserved.

-- This configuration option allows you to specify the number of days to retain snapshot artifacts.
-For example, if you want to make sure that you are always keeping the last three day’s worth of snapshot artifacts, configure this option with a value of 3.
+- This configuration option allows you to specify the number of days to retain snapshot components.
+For example, if you want to make sure that you are always keeping the last three day’s worth of snapshot components, configure this option with a value of 3.
 The minimum count overrides this setting.

 - Remove if released

-- If enabled and a released artifact with the same GAV coordinates is detected all snapshots will be removed.
+- If enabled and a released component with the same GAV coordinates is detected all snapshots will be removed.

 - Grace period after release (days)